-The student should share drafts of the letter, CV, and portfolio materials with his or her dissertation advisor/committee and get critical feedback.
+The student should share drafts of the letter, CV, and portfolio materials with their dissertation advisor/committee and get critical feedback.

 Advertisements typically begin to trickle out in September, and flow steadily in October.
 Job applicants should collect and prioritize these ads according to the strategic targeting that developed at the beginning of the summer.